ktchow1/interprocess/README.txt

 * device A private IP in its LAN is IP_a
 * router B public IP is IP_B
 * device B private IP in its LAN is IP_b
-* device A is client requesting for service from device B
+* device A is client requesting for service from device B (via Chrome, for example)
 * device B is server with URL www.B.com

 It needs to go through the following steps :